vertica/client-application-examples/ODBC/README.md

 This sample app was tested on Linux and Windows.

-The server must be configured for OAuth as described here: https://www.vertica.com/docs/11.1.x/HTML/Content/Authoring/Security/ClientAuth/OAuth/OAuthODBC.htm
+The server must be configured for OAuth as described [here](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Security/ClientAuth/OAuth/OAuthODBC.htm)

 # Running the ODBC sample app